OpenMDAO/OpenMDAO-Framework/docs/user-guide/userguide_script.rst

 Multiplication of a NumPy array is element by element, so *sum* is used to complete the calculation of the dot product.
 Individual elements of the array can also be accessed using brackets.
+An OpenMDAO Array behaves like a NumPy array, so it can be used as an argument in a NumPy function like *sum*.

 .. index:: Enum

+.. _Enums:

 Enums
 +++++